aaronnorby/aaronnorby.github.io/_posts/2015-10-02-naive-bayes-racism.md

 but that's another post).
 Humans skip steps, computers don't.
 In this sense, computers always think slowly.
 So maybe we can use this fact to develop software that will help tell us when we're thinking too fast - when we're relying on assumptions that we shouldn't be.
-(Some people are have a greater tendency to slow down and not rely on intuitive judgments than others: see [here][slow].)
+(Some people have a greater tendency to slow down and not rely on intuitive judgments than others: see [here][slow].)

 [slow]: http://papers.ssrn.com/sol3/papers.cfm?abstract_id=2644392